Ten Rules of the "War on Terrorism"

 The Economic CollapseApr 19

 Why do chimpanzees throw poop?
 The federal government would like to know and is using your tax dollars to investigate the matter.
 Every single year, we all send huge amounts of our hard-earned money to the federal government.
 We hope that they will spend that money wisely.
 Unfortunately, that is simply not the case.
 You are about to read some examples of how the government is wasting your money that are absolutely mind blowing.
-Anyone that claims that there is not a lot of waste that can b... (more)
+Anyone that claims that there is... (more)

 We're All Branch Davidians Now